vit/leetcode_js/src/740_deleteAndEarn/README.md

 ## Second problem statement

-* Given a set of pairs (num, weight), find the subset with maximal sum of weights.
+* Given a set of pairs (num, weight), find the subset with maximum sum of weights.

-Important constraint:
+An important constraint:

 * The distance between any two elements of the desired subset cannot be equal to 1: |num_i-num_j| <> 1.

 __Note:__ It is clear that without this constraint, the desired subset would be equal to the whole set.
-The maximal sum would be equal to the sum of all existing weights (4 + 9 + 8 + 6 + 6 = 27).
+The maximum sum would be equal to the sum of all existing weights (4 + 9 + 8 + 6 + 6 = 27).

 ## Intuition #2